-2016 Stick Marsh – Farm 13 Pictures
+2016 Stick Marsh Farm 13 Pictures

 About the Florida Stick Marsh:

 Stick Marsh fishing guides catch trophy largemouth bass still on in a hot weather pattern, meaning good catches are still possible for those who can adapt to the changing conditions.
-As most bass fisheries, the first light and late evening are the best time to catch a trophy bass.
+As in most bass fisheries, the first light and late evening are the best time to catch a trophy bass.

-Enjoy the Stick Marsh Fishing Photos 2016!
+Enjoy the 2016 Stick Marsh Pictures!